How To Start A Business With No Money: How Would I Start From Scratch?

 - Rob the mini-mart

 If you have savings…great!
-You can use your own savings if you want to fund your own business.
-However, this discussion is for people that don’t have any savings to speak of…now what?
+You can use your own savings if you want to fund your own business (or check out our guide on sources of funding for businesses).
+However, this discussion is for people that don't have any savings to speak of…now what?

 We've all been there.
 No money in the bank, and your day job is barely covering expenses.
 How in the world are you supposed to start a business empire?!